 [ Dried fruits and nuts, coconut, sesame seeds, flax seeds, sunflower seeds (preferably raw), raisins...whatever your family likes best.
 I dry a lot of my own fruits and use those in my granola and makes it even less expensive to make.
 As you can see by the ingredients, it isn't costly.
 This recipe make a big gallon jar of granola.]

-Once the oats are toasted nicely, you want to get out a medium sized saucepan and mix together the next 6 ingredients on the list.
+You want to get out a medium sized saucepan and mix together the next 6 ingredients on the list.
 (Hint--if you put the oil into your measuring cup before the honey or BMS, the sticky stuff will come out effortlessly!)
 Cook over a low flame, stirring to dissolve all the ingredients.
 While this is cooking, assemble your dried fruits and nuts...I often use a combination of nuts, like walnuts, peanuts and almonds.
 Depends on what I have on hand.
 You can put in coconut if you like that.
 Put in whatever seeds you like into the oats mixture.
 DO NOT PUT THE DRIED FRUITS INTO THE MIX YET.

 When your pan of goo is completely dissolved and mixed, pour it over the oats mixture and using a large wooden spoon or spatula, mix thoroughly.
 You want to coat all the oats completely with the hot mixture.
 Next, we're going to put this into a 250 degree oven to toast and dry out the mix.
 This part of the process will take about an hour or so.
 You want to get in there and mix and stir it about every 15 minutes, so that it doesn't burn.